 9. Increase your following

-There are multiple ways of increasing your Instagram followers.
+There are multiple ways of increasing your followers.
 Some come to you organically.
 For others, you have to create conditions to reach you.
 For a start, post consistently.
 Go after your potential customers and make them feel your presence.
 Go to their profiles - follow, like, and share their posts, probably drop in a comment appreciating their posts.
 You might yet get a follow back.

 To make the Instagram account of your fitness studio or business, make sure you connect Instagram with your website or any social media accounts that you are active on.
-It allows your followers from other platforms to find you with ease and follow your Instagram content.
+This allows your followers from other platforms to find you with ease and follow your Instagram content.

 Other options are using influencer marketing, which is in popular demand now.
 But indeed, it comes with a price.
 Choose your fitness bloggers and influencers with high engagement value to get the right response for your brand.